epbay01/startup/notes.md

 );
 ```

+**Components:** To be clear, each component has three pieces `props`, `state`, and `render`.
+Props are the properties, which as you can see can be used to pass things between and into components.
+States are used for an internal component state, for example what text it displays.
+Render renders the component when either a property or state changes.

 In this example, the component is named `CustomTag` and it has a custom property `foo`. `foo` is passed into the functionality via the `props` parameter where we could do something with it.
 In this case, we use the property as the content of a `<p>` JSX tag.
 As you can see, the component returns JSX which is then inserted into the JSX where it is called (the `<div>` at the bottom).
 The `root.render(<JSX>)` function then actually renders the JSX into the document.

 ### Hooks